lmmx/dex-deprecated/shelves/strang_gilbert/2019/proc/README.md

 width of the scanline window.
 If the region corresponds to columnar text, then there will be gaps in the window.
 If the region corresponds to a page number, the 'window function' will mostly return zero along the width of the image.

+This is implemented using Fast Fourier Transform (FFT) of the gradient image, which shows a vertical pattern corresponding to the horizontal line at either side of the spectrum, which can be characterised by:
+- the sparsity of the region in the middle (high value `midsparsity`)
+  - returned by `calculate_mid_sparsity`, calculated for the top quintile
+  - "top quintile" means `np.percentile` is called in `image_funcs.py`
+    function `prune_fft` with the `prune_percentile` parameter set to 95.
+- the unbroken-ness of the positive regions at the edges